HackYourFuture/React/week2/LESSONPLAN.md

 3. Forms

 - The natural behavior of forms is that they keep their own state and send it to a backend
-- React takes control of this behavior, by preventing the default and moving state to the class component
+- React takes control of this behavior, by preventing the default behavior and moving state to the class component
 - Form state can be updated in real-time, using the onChange attribute combined with the value attribute
-- The easiest way form data can be extracted is by using the `name` attribute: event.target._inputName_.value
+- We want to `control` our inputs by using the `onChange` and `value` attributes

 _Show example of a form with a text input, that after submission shows the value in a <p> tag.
 After, ask the students to do the same_